MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Method

-\textbf{Reward:} for designing the reward, our main goal is to select the most suitable and accurate stroke line $l_t$ in each timestep $t$.
-The previous strokes generating work \cite{l2p} presents that employing the L2 reward $r_t$ can encourage the agent to gradually draw the target image, and the reward $r_t$ is defined as
+\textbf{Reward:} the basic idea of our designed reward is that in each timestep $t$, we encourage $\pi$ to predict the most accurate stroke line $l_t$ which makes the next canvas most similar to $M$.
+Huang \emph{et al.} \cite{l2p} propose that employing the L2 reward $\mathcal{R}_{L_2}$ can train the agent to draw a target image gradually, represented as

-However, as shown in Figure~\ref{fig:inaccurate}, we observe in experiments that the original reward in Eq.(\ref{equation:r1}) will make the trained model produce inaccurate strokes.
-On the one hand, for dense strokes in the target image, the actor will produce a larger stroke in the average color to cover a region with multiple strokes [Fig.~\ref{fig:inaccurate}(a)].
-On the other hand, for a larger stroke in the target image, the agent will render the area by numerous smaller strokes repeatedly [Fig.~\ref{fig:inaccurate}(b)].